Swedish Politics In Chaos As Parliament Votes Out Prime Minister

 And it appears likely that another election would result in similar deadlock.

-Löfven may yet remain at the helm.
+Lofven may yet remain at the helm.
 After the vote, he was quoted by the BBC as saying, "I see good opportunities to continue as prime minister."
 Until another government is formed, he'll stay on as a caretaker prime minister.

 In the recent election, as NPR's Emma Bowman reported, "much of the vote has hinged on voter attitudes on the issue of immigration."